 We've tested seven Fujifilm cameras under our current test bench.
-Generally speaking, Fujifilm makes versatile cameras primarily aimed at photography enthusiasts, but also offers models that are more accessible to newcomers and models that appeal to the needs of modern consumers.
-It also offers a wide range of lenses to suit every need, although we don't currently evaluate lens ecosystems.
+Generally speaking, Fujifilm makes versatile cameras primarily aimed at photography enthusiasts.
+Unlike some of its competitors in the mirrorless camera market, Fujifilm focuses primarily on APS-C cameras, as well as medium format and premium compact cameras.
+It offers a wide range of lenses to suit every need, and the brand is known for often providing updates and support for older models even as it releases newer models.
 If you're looking for a camera with the latest digital technology that still honors the back-to-basics mentality of film photography, Fujifilm is a good bet, with models that cater to every experience level.

-The best Fujifilm camera that we've tested is the Fujifilm X-T4.
-It's a great all-around camera with excellent build quality and a rich feature set.
-It performs well for photography and video alike, ranking among the best mirrorless cameras that we've tested.
+The best Fujifilm mirrorless camera we've tested is the Fujifilm X-T4.
+It's a versatile hybrid camera with excellent build quality and a rich feature set.
+It performs well for photography and video alike, ranking among the best mirrorless cameras we've tested.
 Its APS-C sensor delivers high-quality images with excellent noise handling capability at higher ISO levels, making the camera well-suited to shooting in low light.
-Its continuous shooting speed is great as well, so you can easily capture moments of fast-moving action.
+Its continuous shooting speed is great, so you can easily capture moments of fast-moving action.
 It delivers remarkable video quality in more controlled lighting conditions, whether shooting in 4k or FHD.
 While video looks noticeably worse in low light, it's still very good overall.
 It has an incredible autofocus system that tracks moving subjects quickly and reliably when recording video.
 It's less consistent with photography but still performs well overall.
 It also has a very effective in-body image stabilization feature.

 Unfortunately, it's not the most comfortable camera to use, especially considering its price point.
 The vlogger-oriented Fujifilm X-S10, for instance, is cheaper and feels more comfortable, though its autofocus system performs worse overall.
 Otherwise, the X-T4's dedicated shutter speed, aperture, and ISO dials make it easy to adjust settings on the fly.
-It's also decently portable, but it's heavy, so it's not the most convenient camera to take traveling or to carry around for long periods.
-On the upside, it has great battery life, so it should last you a full day's shooting, though battery life can vary drastically with real-world conditions and usage habits.
-Overall, this camera's great image and video quality, excellent autofocus performance, and sturdy design make it one of the best Fujifilm cameras we've tested.
+It's also decently portable, but it's heavy, so it's not the most convenient camera to take traveling or carry around for long periods.
+On the upside, it has great battery life that's advertised to last for about 500 photos, though battery life can vary drastically with real-world conditions and usage habits.
+Overall, this camera's great image and video quality, excellent autofocus performance, and sturdy design make it one of the best all-around cameras we've tested.

 Unlike some of its competitors, Fujifilm has a more limited lineup of cameras.
 It focuses mostly on producing high-quality APS-C mirrorless cameras and is one of the few brands to offer more advanced medium format cameras, on top of popular consumer products like the Instax series of instant cameras.